queerworm/ds9-upscale/README.md

 ### I found a visual bug in your upscale.
 Can you fix it?

 Maybe.
-If it doesn't look worse the the DVD source, or if it's unlikely to be noticed during normal watching, I probably won't bother, but you can file an issue on this repo and I'll keep an eye out for it if/when I do another upscale of that episode.
+If it doesn't look worse than the DVD source, or if it's unlikely to be noticed during normal watching, I probably won't bother, but you can file an issue on this repo and I'll keep an eye out for it if/when I do another upscale of that episode.